DaintyJet/VCHAT_SEH/README.md

 > [!NOTE]
 > This is not a particularly well-documented structure when it comes to official Microsoft sources.
 So there are a few external sources [6][7][8][9], and even an official repository for using Rust to develop for Microsoft [10] which reference this structure.

 The **last entry** in the chain has a *Next* pointer that consists of all `0xF`.
 This means in a 32-bit process, the final entry will have a next pointer consisting of the address `0xFFFFFFFF`.
-This means our SEH chain will on it's own have the following structure:
+This means our SEH chain will on its own have the following structure:

 <img src="Images/SEH_Chain.png">

 ## SEHOP Implementation and Effects

 > [!IMPORTANT]
 > This is a *System-Wide* exploit mitigation; it is not enabled on a per-process basis.
-Though [additional granularity](https://learn.microsoft.com/en-us/windows/security/operating-system-security/device-management/override-mitigation-options-for-app-related-security-policies) is possible; additionally you can disable SEHOP on a [per process basis](https://msrc.microsoft.com/blog/2009/11/sehop-per-process-opt-in-support-in-windows-7/#:~:text=SEHOP%20can%20be%20enabled%20for%20a%20process%20by,0%20%28or%20disabled%20by%20setting%20it%20to%201%29.) using the Windows Registry.
+Though [additional granularity](https://learn.microsoft.com/en-us/windows/security/operating-system-security/device-management/override-mitigation-options-for-app-related-security-policies) is possible; additionally, you can disable SEHOP on a [per process basis](https://msrc.microsoft.com/blog/2009/11/sehop-per-process-opt-in-support-in-windows-7/#:~:text=SEHOP%20can%20be%20enabled%20for%20a%20process%20by,0%20%28or%20disabled%20by%20setting%20it%20to%201%29.) using the Windows Registry.
 >
 > This setting is *enabled by default*

 One of the protections Microsoft developed to mitigate the vulnerabilities of SEH is *Structured Exception Handling Overwrite Protection* (SEHOP).
 This mitigation technique does not require any modification to the binaries of an executable.
 Instead, this mitigation adds additional runtime checks to the exception dispatcher.
-When SEHOP is enabled the exception dispatcher verifies the integrity of a thread's exception chain in two steps [1]:
+When SEHOP is enabled, the exception dispatcher verifies the integrity of a thread's exception chain in two steps [1]:

 - When the processes is loaded and a thread starts executing a *symbolic exception registration* record is inserted at the end of the chain.
 Specifically this occurs when a thread starts to execute in the *user mode*.
 - When an exception occurs in *user-mode* and the exception dispatcher is notified, it will walk through the SEH chain's linked list to determine if it can reach the symbolic record at the final entry of the SEH chain.
-If this symbolic entry cannot be reached, the SEH chain is considered to be corrupted and the exception dispatcher will terminate the process.
+If this symbolic entry cannot be reached, the SEH chain is considered to be corrupted and then the exception dispatcher will terminate the process.

 Below is a diagram to illustrate how SEHOP works.
 As the stack grows from a high address to a low address, and the Next pointer is allocated *above* the Handler pointer in the SEH record, in order to overwrite the Handler and control the EIP when an exception is raised, we must first overwrite the Next pointer.
-This breaks the SEH chain and we can no longer reach the *symbolic exception registration*  unless we overwrite the next pointer with the original address contained within; therefore if we use the `POP POP RETN` gadget to take full control of the EIP as discussed previously even if we were to overwrite the Next pointer with its original value this would not help us gain control over the system since we would be loading the original Next pointer value into the EIP register leading to a crashed system state.
+This breaks the SEH chain, and we can no longer reach the *symbolic exception registration*  unless we overwrite the next pointer with the original address contained within; therefore, if we use the `POP POP RETN` gadget to take full control of the EIP as discussed previously even if we were to overwrite the Next pointer with its original value this would not help us gain control over the system since we would be loading the original Next pointer value into the EIP register leading to a crashed system state.
 We may be able to use a `POP POP POP RETN` gadget if one exists instead.

 <img src="Images/SEHOP_Chain.png">